-In Kingsley v.
-Hendrickson, the Supreme Court listed several additional factors that are relevant to an excessive force inquiry.
-See 576 U.S. 389, 397 (2015).
+In Kingsley, the Supreme Court listed several additional factors that are relevant to an excessive force inquiry.
+See 576 U.S. at 397.
 The Supreme Court has referred to these factors as the Kingsley factors.
-See, e.g., Lombardo v.
-City of St. Louis, 141 S. Ct.
-2239, 2241 (2021).
+See, e.g., Lombardo, 594 U.S. at 466-67.
 The Kingsley factors are:

-"the relationship between the need for the use of force and the amount of force used; the extent of the plaintiff's injury; any effort made by the officer to temper or to limit the amount of force; the severity of the security problem at issue; the threat reasonably perceived by the officer; and whether the plaintiff was actively resisting."
+the relationship between the need for the use of force and the amount of force used; the extent of the plaintiff's injury; any effort made by the officer to temper or to limit the amount of force; the severity of the security problem at issue; the threat reasonably perceived by the officer; and whether the plaintiff was actively resisting.

-Lombardo, 141 S. Ct. at 2241 (quoting Kingsley, 576 U.S. at 397); accord Demarest, 44 F.4th at 1225; Hyde, 23 F.4th at 870.
+Lombardo, 594 U.S. at 467 (quoting Kingsley, 576 U.S. at 397); accord Demarest, 44 F.4th at 1225.

-Additional factors set forth by Ninth Circuit in prior cases include:
+Additional factors set forth by the Ninth Circuit in other cases include: